Music To Your Ears

 It Was The Best Of Times, It Was The…No, It Was Just The Best

 Growing up with a Chicago Police Sergeant for a dad was the most normal thing in the world for me.
 In my South Side neighborhood, it seemed everyone’s dad was either Police, Fire, or Streets and San.
 As kids, we all understood the need to keep quiet in the house because Dad was sleeping, whether it was our own dad or our friend’s down the block.
 Oh sure, there were kids I knew whose fathers had other jobs.
 Business kind of jobs.
 Insurance or something.
-I never really knew what they did, but they wore dressy kind of clothes.
+I never really knew what they did, but they wore dressy kinds of clothes.
 Not uniforms.

 But no one’s dad had a better detail with the CPD than mine.
 He was in the Task Force, later named Special Operations.
-And for my siblings and me, it was our way of life.
+And for my five brothers, my sister, and me, it was our way of life.
 My dad worked all the ball games and special events in Chicago – the White Sox (yeah, that’s right – I listed the Sox first because we were South Siders through and through and in MY blog, they get listed before the Cubs), Bulls, Blackhawks, Fire (that was soccer, for anyone who cares) and, yes, the Cubs, along with the Barnum & Bailey Circus, Ice Capades, and all manner of concerts, theater and parades.

-I can also remember cold winter nights my poor mom would get a call to bring the kids to the Chicago Ampitheater so we could see the circus.
+I can also remember cold winter nights my poor mom would get a call from my dad to bring the kids to the Chicago Ampitheater so we could see the circus.
 She’d have instructions to meet him at such and such intersection to make the drop.
 On one occasion, we were parked at the predetermined corner only to find my dad involved in a “scuffle” with some thugs.
 My mom was like, “Are you kidding me?” but we thought it was pretty cool.

 My parents are no longer with us but, man I’ve got great memories.
 What sparked this post was the announcement of the passing of Chicago Blackhawks great, Stan Mikita.
 Pictured at the top is my brother, Paul, circa mid-late 1970’s with the legend at an annual Blackhawk dinner that my dad treated the boys to.
 Yeah, life was pretty sweet for the kids of a Chicago Copper.
 Never a cop.
 Always a copper.